 At your first pelvic physical therapy appointment, we will get to know each other and will discuss the history of your symptoms and overall health.
 Time will be spent reviewing your paperwork, so please be sure to complete it prior to your visit.
-Physical assessment includes looking at posture, as well as hip, spine, and pelvic muscle flexibility, strength and tissue quality.
+Physical assessment includes looking at breathing and posture, as well as hip, spine, and pelvic muscle flexibility, strength and tissue quality.
 Surface biofeedback or a gentle vaginal/rectal exam will allow for the best assessment of the pelvic floor muscles.
 We will finish your visit by discussing your findings, working together to establish a treatment plan, and getting you started on exercises so that you can begin making progress right away.

 Each treatment session will begin with a brief consultation to discuss progress or changes in symptoms since your last session.
 We will discuss how your home program is going and plan the next step in your pelvic treatment program.
 Treatments may include biofeedback (to improve awareness of muscle tightness or relaxation), hands-on manual work (to address trigger points or restrictions in pelvic muscles or soft tissue), or active exercise (to improve strength, length, and control of pelvic muscles).
 Throughout your pelvic physical therapy treatment, we will discuss behaviors and products that may help you manage your symptoms and speed your rehabilitation.